This site contains affiliate links. Please see Policies for more information.

 • Swap out your add-ins, but don’t forget to re-calculate your Weight Watchers points for any changes you make to these energy bites.
 Old fashioned oats work best but you can use the quick oats if that is what you have on hand.

 • If you can’t make balls and are over trying to make it work, take a peek at this post to see how we form and cut our granola bars–you can easily make bars instead.
 Honestly the protein ball recipes can be made into any shape and you will still have the same benefits without spending 30 minutes fighting with the batter.
 Sometimes it just doesn’t come together properly so matter how much you try.
+This really is a great recipe and the perfect snack, regardless of the shape it ends up.

 What are the Weight Watchers Points for this recipe?